AdobeDocs/release-notes.en/current.md

 **October 2023**

 This page helps you stay updated on product release information, events, and learning opportunities at Experience League.

->[!TIP]
->
->To receive a monthly email notification about updates to this page, subscribe to the [Adobe Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html).
-Check back frequently to stay on top of what's happening with Adobe's enterprise applications.
+To receive a monthly email notification about updates to this page, subscribe to the [Adobe Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html).

-**Need help?**
+## Product release updates and events

 Sign in to [Experience League](https://experienceleague.adobe.com/#home) and customize your search experience across Adobe's library of self-help resources.
 Browse [product documentation](https://experienceleague.adobe.com/docs/), [tutorial videos](https://experienceleague.adobe.com/docs/home-tutorials.html), [courses](https://experienceleague.adobe.com/#courses), and [events](https://experienceleague.adobe.com/events/) for all levels and roles.
 Ask questions from your online [community](https://experienceleaguecommunities.adobe.com/?profile.language=en) of peers and get expert [support](https://experienceleague.adobe.com/?support-tab=home#support) when you need it most.

-## Product release updates and events

-Latest update: **October 9, 2023**
+Updated: **October 9, 2023**

 * [[!DNL Experience League] events and updates](#events)
 * [Certification at Adobe](#certification)